TimothyBayode/Kinship/README.md

 Current technical limitations include:

-- No real HydraDB integration test is included in the test suite.
 - Retrieval is deterministic lexical ranking over recent family-scoped records, not semantic/vector retrieval.
 - Source chunks contain submitted metadata and descriptions; Kinship does not extract text from uploaded file bytes or transcribe audio/video.
-- Conversations and photo URL arrays are JSON-encoded properties on vertices rather than separate message graphs or fully normalized photo reads.
-- Several user interface views include demonstration records, and the activity feed is not API-backed.
+- Some user interface views include demonstration records, and the activity feed is not API-backed.
 - The Google button is displayed but does not currently start an OAuth flow.
 - Cloudinary uploads are unsigned and occur from the browser; preset restrictions are an essential security control.
 - Invitation codes are bearer capabilities.
-Email-bound invitations add an address check, while general family invite codes do not expire in the current code.
+Email-bound invitations triggers domain name verification from Resend, while general family invite codes do not expire in the current code.
 - The API's legacy cookie-auth routes remain implemented, but the current browser uses Supabase Auth.
 - The Compose topology is a single HydraDB data node without a separately deployed indexer or high-availability arrangement.